RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 Not all programs (or organizations) will require database access, or even use databases, and hashing is not a common requirement.
 All the other functions are expected in the majority of cloud operations.

-### Question # 13 - In a platform as a service (PaaS) model, who should most likely be responsible for the security of the applications in the production environment?
+### Question # 13 - In a platform as a service (PaaS) model, who should most likely be responsible for the security of the applications in the production.   environment?
-A. Cloud customer
+A. Cloud customer.
-B. Cloud provider
+B. Cloud provider.
-C. Regulator
+C. Regulator.
-D. Programmers
+D. Programmers.
 Answer: A.

 **In PaaS, the customer is responsible for the administration (and security) of applications.**
 Neither regulators nor programmers are responsible for the security of the applications in the production environment.
 That is the responsibility of the cloud customer.
 It may appear as though the cloud provider should be responsible for application security, however, as the cloud customer acquires more responsibility for their cloud environment, the cloud provider assumes less responsibility.
 Option B is incorrect.

 ### Question # 14 - In the testing phase of the software development lifecycle (SDLC), software performance and _______________ should both be reviewed.
-		A. Quality
+A. Quality.
-		B. Brevity
+B. Brevity.
-		C. Requirements
+C. Requirements.
-		D. Security
+D. Security.
 Answer: D.

 Performance and security both need to be reviewed for adequacy.
 In this context, quality would be synonymous with performance and requirements, so D is a better answer than A or C.
 Brevity is not a trait we look for in testing, even though it may be desirable in programming, so B is incorrect.

 ### Question # 15 - Regardless of which model the organization uses for system development, in which phase of the software development lifecycle (SDLC) will user input be requested and considered?
-A. Define
+A. Define.
-B. Design
+B. Design.
-C. Develop
+C. Develop.
-D. Detect
+D. Detect.
 Answer: A.

 In the Define phase, we’re trying to determine the purpose of the software, in terms of meeting the users’ needs; therefore, we may solicit input from the user community in order to figure out what they really want.